 This filter has a MERV rating of 8, meaning it can effectively remove dust, debris, lint, pollen, and pet dander from the air.
 There are numerous sizes available to fit most any furnace, and it can last up to three months—though, you may need to change it more frequently if it gets clogged with pet hair and dander.

 According to reviewers, these furnace filters are a must-have if you share your home with multiple pets.
 One happy user with two dogs and a cat says the FilterBuy Air Filters greatly reduced the amount of pet dander and hair in her home and helped to alleviate her allergy symptoms, as well.

 Best for Mold: Honeywell Superior Allergen Pleated FPR 9 Air Filter

 Mold spores can be detrimental to your family’s health, so many homeowners choose air filters that can capture these particles and remove them from the air.
 The Honeywell Superior Allergen Pleated Air Filter is a great option if you’re looking for a highly-rated filter to keep your home clean and safe.

-This product has a FPR of 9 (comparable to MERV 11), and it will rid your air of particles as small as 1 micron, including dust and lint, airborne dust mite debris, pollen, pet dander, mold spores, bacteria, microscopic allergens, virus carriers, and most smoke.
+This product has a FPR of 9 (comparable to MERV 11), and it will rid your air of particles as small as 1 micron, including dust and lint, airborne dust mite debris, pollen, pet dander, mold spores, bacteria, microscopic allergens, and most smoke.
 It comes in a wide range of sizes and needs to be changed at least every 90 days.

 The Honeywell Superior Allergen Pleated Air Filter gets the stamp of approval from reviewers, who say it noticeably reduces dust, allergens, pet hair and more.
 You can rest easy knowing this filter is keeping harmful particles out of your air.